Lax-Phillips orbit counting in higher rank: Introduction

 \section{Introduction}

-In this paper, we study the general orbital counting problem in real space, by which we mean the following.
+Consider the general orbital counting problem in real space, by which we mean the following.
 Fix $m \ge 2$ and a base point $o\in\R^m$, and let $\Gamma < G := \SL_m(\R)$ be a discrete lattice such that the orbit $\cO:= o \cdot \Gamma \subset \R^m$ is discrete and infinite.
 Then the orbital counting problem is to obtain sharp asymptotic estimates for

 where $\| z \|^2:= z_1^2+ \dots + z_m^2$ (or another archimedean norm).